Construction of a $C^*$-algebraic quantum groupoid from a weak multiplier Hopf algebra: The algebraic framework: Weak multiplier Hopf algebra with integrals

-Even though a characterization for the antipode, $S$, is given above in terms of the left integral $\varphi$, it is actually intrinsic, in the sense that it is independent of any particular choice of the integrals $\varphi$ and $\psi$.
-Once the antipode map is clarified, as $\varphi\circ S$ naturally determines a faithful right integral, it becomes convenient to take $\psi=\varphi\circ S$.
-We will do that here.
+Even though a characterization for the antipode, $S$, is given above in terms of the left integral $\varphi$ (and alternatively in terms of the right integral $\psi$), it is actually intrinsic.
+Indeed, the antipode $S$ is independent of any particular choice of the integrals $\varphi$ and $\psi$.
+This seemingly ambiguous aspect is because the invariant functionals are not uniquely determined.
+Nonetheless, the results (1) and (2) of Proposition~\ref{antipodeS} mean that there exists a weak sense of uniqueness for the left/right integrals.
+More discussions are given below.

-\begin{rem} For a weak multiplier Hopf algebra, unlike the case of a multiplier Hopf algebra, there is no uniqueness result for the right integrals.
-The functional $\psi$ we used to construct $S$ and the functional $\varphi\circ S$ do not necessarily have to agree.
-However, the underlying algebra and its structure maps remain the same, including the antipode, so taking $\psi=\varphi\circ S$ will not fundamentally change anything. \end{rem}

-The following result is about the existence of a KMS-type automorphism for the left integral $\varphi$, which will be referred to as the {\em modular automorphism for $\varphi$\/}.
+Here are some additional consequences of having a single faithful integral $\varphi$.
+The following are general results (see section~1 of \cite{VDWangwha3}), which do not require the positivity of the functionals.
+As these are purely algebraic results that can be found in \cite{VDWangwha3}, we will skip the details and the proofs.

 \begin{prop} There exists an automorphism $\sigma$ of ${\mathcal A}$ such that